Update: Identifying in-eligible clients in Construction

 Share this article

 Something we hear time and again from our clients is that they struggle to identify clients in their client base who would be eligible to claim R&D tax relief.
 Previously, we’ve tackled the sectors where you might be less likely to find eligibility, but now we want to tackle the top five (according to HMRC’s stats):

-In the next part of this series, we’re looking at construction.
-As with some of our previous subjects, the level of eligible R&D to be found in this area is misunderstood.
-In fact, experts are often poles apart, with some stating that there’s no eligibility at all in construction, and others preparing claims for anything and everything!
+Having recently covered software, this time we’re looking at construction.
+In common with the rest of the top five, the level of eligible R&D to be found in construction is misunderstood, and often overestimated.
+Experts are often poles apart, with some stating that there’s no eligibility at all in construction, and others preparing claims for anything and everything!

-In fact, construction definitely lands more on the ineligible end of the spectrum – most construction can be carried out without ever doing eligible R&D. However, there are a few projects within some construction that constitute qualifying work, and it’s the high cost of these projects that lands construction in the top five rather than the number of eligible projects.
-So, join us as we dive into the types of work done by construction companies that don’t do any eligible work.
-Within construction, the first thing to include in this section are the associated trades.
-The chances of plumbers, electricians, roofers, plasterers and the like having any eligible R&D to claim for is vanishingly small – they’re carrying out routine tasks using well established processes and procedures.
+In fact, construction definitely lands more towards the ineligible end of the spectrum – most construction can be carried out without ever doing eligible R&D. However, there are a few projects within some construction that constitute qualifying work, and it’s the high cost of these projects that lands construction in the top five rather than the number of eligible projects.
+So, join us as we dive into the types of work done by construction companies that you shouldn’t be claiming for!

+Within construction, the first thing to exclude from any claim are the associated trades.
+The chances of plumbers, electricians, roofers, plasterers, and the like having any eligible R&D to claim for is vanishingly small – they’re carrying out routine tasks using well established processes and procedures.
 The only chance of finding eligibility in these trades is if you come across a company that is designing and developing new ways of doing things that require advances to be made in science or technology, which is generally unlikely.

-- Regulatory and environmental requirements.
-Within construction, especially of commercial buildings, developers are required to comply with a huge amount of safety and environmental regulations, which are aften updated.
+- Regulatory and environmental requirements: Within construction, especially of commercial buildings, developers are required to comply with a huge amount of safety and environmental regulations, which are often updated.
 Where a company carried out technical R&D to develop new products, processes or services that enable compliance, this work might be eligible for tax relief.

-Often, working to make buildings more thermally efficient, for example, can involve integrating new untested technologies into a construction project.
+- Integrating new technologies: Often, construction companies are required to integrate new untested technologies into a construction project.
 Where this is a straightforward process the company would be unable to claim R&D tax relief.
 However, companies working with cutting edge technologies that require them to make advances in, for example, engineering or materials science to be able to successfully install the technologies or achieve the required outcome, would be able to make a claim.

-As with a lot of the less eligible sectors we’ve discussed, the supply chain to the construction industry is far more likely to yield eligible claims than the industry itself.
-For example, developers of advanced thermal cladding likely to be making advances in materials science, and software companies developing advanced Building Information Management could be advancing software science.
+- Supply chain: The supply chain to the construction industry can be far more likely to yield eligible claims than the industry itself.
+For example, developers of advanced thermal cladding are likely to be making advances in materials science, and software companies developing advanced Building Information Management systems could be advancing software science.
 Overall, this can be a much more productive area to focus on than looking at ‘pure’ construction companies.